betcode-org/flumine/docs/advanced.md

 ### hostname

-Used as customerStrategyRefs so that only orders created by the running instance is returned.
+Used as customerStrategyRefs so that only orders created by the running instance are returned.

 ### process_id